nus-cs2103-AY2223S2/tp/docs/team/winsonheng.md

 * **Feature II**: Added the `import` command.
   * What it does: Imports the data from a csv file selected by the user.
   * Justification: This feature provides allows insurance agents to directly work on an existing dataset rather than adding contacts one by one.
-  * Highlights: This feature required the implementation of new helper classes to parse csv inputs into instances of Person.
+  * Highlights: This feature required the implementation of new helper classes to parse csv inputs into instances of `Person`.
   * Additional info: There are two optional keywords that can be appended to this command, namely `combine` and `reset`.
     * `combine` merges the imported dataset with the existing contacts to preserve information while ensuring duplicates are ignored
     * `reset` removes all existing data and allows the user to start fresh from his/her dataset